 As the name suggests, No Desk is a job board for people looking for roles that allow them to work from anywhere (but maybe these people have a desk at home, too).
-They have 95 open marketing roles for you to review at a variety of companies and at a variety of experience levels.
+They have 95 open marketing roles at a variety of companies and experience levels.

 If you are looking for a remote job at a female-friendly organization, the job board at Remote Woman would be a good place for you to start.
 These are curated specifically by the community so that you know you are applying to trusted companies.
 They have a specific job board for marketing roles that can help you save time in your search.

 With 75 open marketing jobs, Dynamite Jobs is a good source for remote opportunities in the US and abroad.
-These roles are updated frequently and they have a newsletter that candidates can subscribe to so that they get new jobs in their inbox each day.
+These roles are updated frequently.
+Also, they have a newsletter that sends new jobs to candidates’ inboxes each day.

 Step 3.
 Send compelling cold emails along with the application

-A lot of people think there is nothing that can be done after they send in the application, but that is not the case!
-We always recommend that job-seekers send cold emails along with their applications, because it helps give a human element to your application and increases the chances that someone will see it.
+A lot of people think there is nothing that can be done after they send in the application.
+That is not the case!
+We always recommend that job-seekers send cold emails along with their applications.
+This helps give a human element to your application and increases the chances that someone will see it.
 This advice is especially important for potential remote employees to show that they are motivated, hardworking, and passionate about the role.

 When you find a remote position that you are interested in and that fits your experience, go on LinkedIn to find employees at that company.
-Ideally, you should be looking for a technical recruiter or marketing manager that has some kind of connection to you – maybe you grew up in the same hometown, went to the same college, or have hobbies in common.
+Ideally, you should be looking for a technical recruiter or marketing manager that has some kind of connection to you.
+Some examples: you grew up in the same hometown, went to the same college, or have hobbies in common.
 This similarity will help warm up the cold email and increase the chances that they will respond to you.

-Once you have landed on the right person, find their email address and write an email that explains who you are, how you are connected, why you are interested in working at the company, and how you can make an impact.
-Don’t use this as a chance to rehash your resume: instead, pick one point that directly relates to the role or to that person.
+Once you have landed on the right person, find their email address.
+Then, write an email that explains who you are, how you are connected, why you are interested in working at the company, and how you can make an impact.
+Don’t use this as a chance to rehash your resume.
+Instead, pick one point that directly relates to the role or to that person.
 These emails should be compelling and concise.
-Make sure you end the email with a call-to-action that makes it easy for them: just ask for a quick call and give 2 time-frames that work for you.
+Make sure you end the email with a call-to-action that makes it easy for them.
+Just ask for a quick call and give 2 time-frames that work for you.
 Check out our guide to writing compelling cold emails for more tips and a template you can adapt.